surifirstpin/biplus_documentation/docs/DataRun.md

 - **Calculation** derive arithmetical & logical expressions.

 - **Calculate on the raw data** this function is applied directly on the retrieved value of the fields, initially before pivot or grouping options are applied.
+- if thie is enabled the calculation is applied on all rows irrespective of grouping or pivot, if disabled calculation applied on ab

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/f9a2efaca57be8f52d3ff9d6c02291f6be8b2b70/images/calculate%20_expression.png)